Swastik-Chakravorty/100-days-of-code/log.md

 **Thoughts**: Today I completed my first project from Free Code Camp; Started revising CSS, revised git and GitHub, and Started learning networking.
 I drank 3 liters of water, exercised a little bit, but didn't go for walks or read a book.

 **Link(s) to work**: [Free Code Camp](https://github.com/Swastik-Chakravorty/Free-Code-Camp-Full-Stack)

+### Day 23: Sunday, August 13, 2023

+**Today's Progress**: I revised a few chapters in CSS, and For the first time, I made 4 pull requests

+**Thoughts**: Today I revised a few chapters in CSS, and For the first time, I made 4 pull requests.
+I drank 3 liters of water, go for walks, but I didn't exercise or read a book.

+**Link(s) to work**: [My 1st PR](https://github.com/kunal-kushwaha/commclassroomOP/pull/3201)